mg979/vim-xtabline/README.md

 buffers  | up to a max of N (default 10) recent buffers arglist  | buffers contained in the arglist

 In *tabs-mode*, the tabline will show the numbered tabs.
-The label can be customized as well (to show buffer name, tab cwd, etc).
+This looks a lot like vim default tabline, but the CWD is shown in the top-right corner.

 In *buffer-mode*, the tabline will show a filtered list of buffers that belong to the tab's CWD, or any open buffer inside the window.
-Formatting and number of (recently accessed) buffers can be customized.
+By default, only the 10 most recently accessed buffers are displayed.

 In *arglist-mode*, the tabline will show the files defined in the arglist.
 You can switch file with the usual commands (`:next`, etc).

 These modes can be cycled with a mapping (*F5* by default).
 You can also define which modes to cycle with a setting.

+Buffers and tabs can be renamed, and also given a custom icon.

 ----------------------------------------------------------------------------